fmichea/sm64-livesplit-autosplitter/README.md

 RTA Mode
 --------

-RTA mode is enabled when keyword ``run-mode=rta`` is present in the category name for the splits.
+RTA mode is enabled when keyword ``run-mode=rta`` is present in first segment name for the splits.
 It adds reset and start conditions, with usamune ROM in mind.

 Reset: If star count decreases, the timer is reset.